Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 These are as follows:

-2. Changes in brain chemicals (neurotransmitters) – It is through the transmission of these chemicals from one nerve cell to the other that the communication of the brain with its different parts occurs.
+2. Changesin brain chemicals (neurotransmitters) — Natrum Muriaticum is preferred to treat cases of chronic depression.
+It suits those who are sad and very sensitive, accompanied Natrum Muriaticum is preferred to treat cases of chronic depression.
+It suits those who are sad and very sensitive, accompanied It is through the transmission of these chemicals from one nerve cell to the other that the communication of the brain with its different parts occurs.
 The chemicals include serotonin, dopamine, and norepinephrine.
-They play a role in controlling a person’s feelings, moods, emotions, happiness, and pleasure.
+They play a role in controlling a person’s moods, emotions, feelings, happiness, and pleasure.
 An imbalance between these chemicals is thought to play a role in causing depression.

-3. Hormonal changes – Certain hormonal changes can be involved in causing the onset of depression.
-These changes can arise during pregnancy, after childbirth, during menopause, and due to the thyroid.
+3. Hormonal changes — Certain hormonal changes can be involved in causing the onsetof depression.
+These changes can happen during pregnancy, during menopause, post-childbirth, and due to thyroid.

 4. Some changes in the structure of the brain, and the frontal lobe being less active are the other reasons that can trigger depression.

-5. Having a history of disorders like anxiety disorders, post-traumatic stress disorder
+5. If one has a historyof disorders like anxiety disorders, post-traumatic stress disorder (PTSD) and bipolar disorder the risk of depression goes up.

-6. Those having some chronic illness, chronic pain, and chronic disease are also prone to develop depression.
+6. Those who have some chronic illness, chronic pain, and chronic disease are also prone to suffer from depression.

 Who Is At Risk of Depression?

-1. Those having some blood relatives suffering from depression
+1. Those having a blood relative suffering from depression

-2. Those who have low self-esteem and are self-critical
+2. Those who are self-criticaland have low self-esteem

 3. People with negative thinking

-5. Women are more at risk as compared to men
+5. Females are more at risk than males

-6. Having a history of mental trauma like the death of a loved one, physical or sexual abuse
+6. A history of mental trauma like the death of a loved one, physical or sexual abuse is one big reason

 7. Those going through financial problems, difficult relationships, issues at workplace or job loss, divorce

-8. Who have some serious chronic illness like cardiovascular disease, cancer, chronic pain
+8. Those who have some serious chronic illness like cardiovascular disease, cancer, chronic pain

 9. Those abusing recreational drugs, and alcohol